d-otis/rate-your-landlord-express-api/README.md

   - add extra hacky attrs to reviews JSON
   - POST/PATCH/DELETE routes bruh
   - set random image for landlord from UNSPLASH like RoR

+### Refactoring Queries

+1. return raw nested objects from helper functions into variables
+2. modify by adding associations if applicable
+3. pass those into response.send()